giuliocrp/giuliocrp.github.io/_pages/about.md

 ### Hi there, I am Giulio 👋

 I graduated in August 2025 with a Master's degree in Applied Mathematics from the University of Strasbourg, France.
-I am passionate about software engineering, data science and machine learning.
+I am passionate about software engineering, data science, and machine learning.

 ### A little bit about me 😄